FFchopon/AIR/case_studies/embodied_agent/readme.md

 This document provides a minimal quick start for embody agent.

+This case study provides a text-simulated sandbox environment for running experiments.
+For using the SafeAgentEnv environment, please refer to: https://github.com/shengyin1224/SafeAgentBench

 ## Embody Agent

-Embodied agent use 16 tools to do tasks in a simulated environment with rich scene objects and safety rules.
+Embodied agent use 17 tools to do tasks in a simulated environment with rich scene objects and safety rules.

 ### Configure a Sample Rule